Data Strategy Design

 - Explore your data landscape and discover new data sources.

-- You are your required increases.
-Exclusivity, availability and usage rights.
+- Evaluate your data sources for exclusivity, availability and usage rights.

 - Define the necessary processes for refining the data.

-- Specify the necessary tools, people and partners.
+- Specify the required tools, people, and partnerships.

 - Identify potential errors early and define the critical assumptions.